Childhood & Exceptional Student Education

 Bachelor of Science (BSED) in Early Childhood Education

 The undergraduate program in Early Childhood Education leads to full eligibility for initial State of Georgia teaching certification for grades P-5.
-During their course of study, students complete 47 semester hours of coursework in the major (including a semester-long Pre-Student Teaching Internship and a semester-long Student Teaching Internship) and 13 hours of related field work.
+During your course of study, you will complete 47 semester hours of coursework in the major (including a semester-long Pre-Student Teaching Internship and a semester-long Student Teaching Internship) and 13 hours of related field work.

 Students assume primary responsibility for knowledge of and compliance with program requirements.
 Questions should be directed to the student's advisor or academic department.